marianoguerra/closchema/README.md

 ## TODO

-The entire spec http://tools.ietf.org/html/draft-zyp-json-schema-03 is not implemented yet.
+- The entire spec http://tools.ietf.org/html/draft-zyp-json-schema-03 is
+not implemented yet.
 We'll gradually support more features when needed.

+- The original author's idea was that the checker would accept a superset of json schema, allowing more powerful function-based validation.
+We are probably not following that path, and limit ourselves to pure JSON schema checking.